phaethonp/phaethonp.github.io/non_gov_tools.md

 We propose a public digital infrastructure system aimed at strengthening civil society, production, and labor markets.
 Our specific objective is the development of free AI-powered tools for civil society, created by an open-source developer community. <br>

 More specifically, we propose a non-governmental artificial intelligence initiative to develop foundational language models for the Greek language.
 These models will be trained using state-of-the-art open-source frameworks and exclusively utilize publicly available datasets. <br><br>
-There is experimental evidence suggesting that exposure to tools like ChatGPT can increase job satisfaction and self-efficacy.
+Experimental evidence suggests that exposure to tools like ChatGPT can increase job satisfaction and self-efficacy.
 This exposure also amplifies both concerns and excitement surrounding automation technologies.<br><br>
 All our models will be freely released for use by individuals, businesses, and the government.<br>

-### Key Concepts and Definitions
+## Let's Explore Key Concepts and Definitions through Questions and Answers

-* **What is an AI Foundation Language Model:** A  Foundation Language Model (FLM) is a type of artificial intelligence (AI) software trained on vast amounts of text data.
-Its primary function is to generate human-like text based on the input it receives.
-This means that when you ask it a question or give it a prompt, it can generate a coherent and contextually relevant response, clarify tough topics, and make predictions based on its vast training.<br>
+### 1. Why do we need a Foundation Language Model for the Greek World?

+* **A Foundation Language Model is a Digital Super-Computer**<br>
+A Foundation Language Model (FLM) is a digital super-computer.
+Trained on vast quantities of text data, it doesn't just generate human-like text but serves as an operating system upon which diverse applications and services can be built.
+Developers, researchers, and businesses can then harness this foundational layer to create tailored applications, ranging from customer service bots to advanced research tools

+* **A Distributed Digital Infrastructure System:** <br>
+This 'digital super-computer' is universally accessible, enabling the delivery of these applications and services to a global audience.
+It represents not just a tool but an entire ecosystem that fosters innovation, collaboration, and global reach.

+* **A Foundational Language Model trained on Greek Language and Datasets**<br>
+General AI models, such as ChatGPT, might "understand" Greek, but a dedicated model ensures a deep grasp of the language's intricacies, idioms, and nuances.
+A Greek-specific AI can:

+* **Ensure Accuracy:** Offer precise translations, content generation, and interpretations that resonate with native speakers, and analyze local news, social media, and other data sources to provide insights.
+* **Provide Tailored Solutions:** Create applications like voice assistants or recommendation systems that are finely attuned to Greek preferences and behaviors.
+* **Preserve Culture:** Digitally archive and understand Greek literature, folklore, and historical documents with a high degree of fidelity.
+* **Boost Local Businesses:** Empower small and medium-sized enterprises with AI tools that understand the local market, aiding in customer interactions and market analysis.
+* **Enhance Education:** Offer personalized learning experiences and digital tutors for Greek students, making learning more engaging and relevant.

+### 2. What is Open-Source Free Software
 * **Open-Source:** An open-source AI model offers its underlying code freely to the public, promoting transparency, trust, and community-driven innovation.
   * The primary advantage of open-source models is the transparency they offer: researchers, developers, and users can see exactly how the model works, which promotes trust and understanding.
   * Additionally, because anyone can contribute to the development and improvement of an open-source model, it can benefit from the collective expertise of the global developer community, **leading to rapid innovation and refinement**.<br>

-* **Training on Greek Datasets:** We start building on an open-source pre-trained AI model and further training it on specific datasets to make it more specialized using datasets related to Greek markets, government, culture, and other relevant areas. <br>